344 Commons Center

 Faculty Affiliate, Research on Individuals, Politics & Society Lab

-Dr. Zechmeister received her Ph.D. from Duke University in 2003.
-Her research focuses on comparative political behavior, in particular in Latin America.
+Professor Zechmeister received her Ph.D. from Duke University in 2003.
+Her research focuses on comparative political behavior and public opinion, in particular in Latin America.
 Her work includes studies of voting, ideology, political parties, representation, charisma, and crisis.
-Zechmeister recently won two grants from the National Science Foundation in support of her research on the public opinion consequences of the global threat of terrorism and the 2010 Chile earthquake, respectively.
-Her research has appeared in the Journal of Politics, Electoral Studies, Comparative Political Studies, and Political Behavior, among others.
-She is co-author of Democracy at Risk: How Terrorist Threats Affect the Public (University of Chicago Press, 2009) and of Latin American Party Systems (Cambridge University Press (2010).
-Zechmeister teaches courses on Latin American politics, Mexican politics, and comparative political behavior.
+Zechmeister has received support from the National Science Foundation for investigations into the public opinion consequences of terrorist threat and natural disaster, respectively.
+She has published articles in the American Journal of Political Science, the Journal of Politics, Comparative Political Studies, and Political Behavior, among other outlets.
+She is co-author of Democracy at Risk: How Terrorist Threats Affect the Public (University of Chicago Press, 2009) and Latin American Party Systems (Cambridge University Press, 2010).
+She is co-editor of The Latin American Voter: Pursuing Representation and Accountability in Challenging Contexts (University of Michigan Press, 2015).
+In 2012, she was the recipient of the Vanderbilt A&S Jeffrey Nordhaus Award for Excellence in Undergraduate Teaching and in 2015 she received the Vanderbilt Award for Excellence in Graduate Teaching.
+Her courses focus on Latin American politics, Mexican politics, research design, and comparative political behavior and public opinion.